dhshark1/FlightSimulator/README.md

 ## Structure of the Project:

-Our project is organized in two folders:
+Our project is organized in three folders:

 1. WpfApp1- the main folder, contains the main window, view model, and model.
 2. controls- contains all of the controls in our main window, such as the joystick, graphs, and control panel.